Silence and Noise: Self-censorship and Opinion Expression on Social Media: Research Methods

 \subsubsection{Statistical analyses.}

 We employed several statistical methods to analyze the survey data.
-To assess which type of discrepancy between individuals’ public and private opinions was more commonly observed, we used the Mann-Whitney U test to compare differences between two datasets as the data is not normally distributed \cite{mcknight2010mann}.
+To assess which type of discrepancy between individuals’ public and private opinions was more commonly observed, we used the Wilcoxon signed-rank test with Holm correction for multiple comparisons as the data are paired and not normally distributed.
 For the analysis of topic-specific differences in opinion expression, we utilized the Spearman's rank correlation \cite{zar2005spearman}.
 We used logistic regression with standard errors clustered at the participant level to evaluate the probability of a participant choosing to remain silent, given that the dependent variable in this scenario is binary \cite{nick2007logistic}.
 For analyses with an ordinal dependent variable, we employed ordered logistic regression with standard errors clustered at the participant level to examine the factors correlated with discrepancies between public and private opinions \cite{fullerton2009conceptual}.
 We then conducted mediation analyses for both models to investigate potential indirect associations \cite{mackinnon2007mediation}.